edinburgh-napier/set09121/lectures/lecture4.md

 ```
 - `iostream` input/output standard library
 - Input/Ouput in C++ are done through **stream** with the insertion operator `<<` into `std::cout` the **standard output stream**.
 - `std::endl` is the endline marker.
-Additionally to finish the line, it will flush the buffer.
+Additionally to finishing the line, it will flush the buffer.
 Until the buffer is flushed nothing will be printed.

 ---